-A native Calgarian and graduate of Grant MacEwan College’s Dance Teacher Training and Dance Performance programs, Ms. Lawson continued her studies at Simon Fraser University while working as a Modern Dancer in Vancouver.
-She supplemented her tap and body music studies in New York, San Francisco and Brazil.
-For six years Ms. Lawson toured North America as a Principal Dancer with Tapestry Dance Company based out of Austin, Texas.
+A graduate of Grant MacEwan’s Dance Teacher Training and Dance Performance programs, Tasha continued her studies at Simon Fraser University while working as a modern dancer in Vancouver.
+She then spent time in New York, Austin and Brazil, furthering her studies in tap and body music.

-As a soloist, Ms. Lawson has performed and taught at the Chicago Human Rhythm Project, Vancouver International Tap Festival, Third Coast Rhythm Project, Sole to Soul Tap Festival, Tap into a Cure, MADD Rhythms Canada, Festival Danse Encore, Brazil’s Le Biennale De Dance, and Tanzhaus Festival in Dusseldorf.
-Ms. Lawson was selected as a faculty member for the first Jacob’s Pillow Tap residency in 2010 under the direction of Dianne Walker.
-Most recently, Miss Lawson was presented at the International Body Music Festival in San Francisco, performing alongside Keith Terry, Raul Cabrera and Brian Dyer.
+As a solo artist, Tasha has performed and taught at Chicago Human Rhythm Project, Vancouver International Tap Festival, Third Coast Rhythm Project, Sole to Soul Tap Festival, Tap into a Cure, MADD Rhythms Canada, Festival Danse Encore, Brazil’s Le Biennale De Dance, Tanzhaus Festival in Dusseldorf, and the International Body Music Festival’s in San Francisco and Paris.

 She has been artist-in-residence for numerous universities and professional training programs, including the first Jacob’s Pillow Tap residency in 2010 under the direction of Dianne Walker.
 Tasha delivers body music classes in Las Vegas for Cirque Du Soleil, and toured with Cirque, as Assistant Artistic Director for Kooza, in the US and Japan in 2010-2011.